ibm-cloud-docs/Backup/offline-agent-windows.md

 1. Establish Remote Desktop connection to the offline Agent machine.
 2. Then, run one of the following commands to check the ports.

   * Open CMD and run `telnet` to validate the connection.
-If you do not already have TELNET installed, you can add the Telnet Client through the "Add Roles and Features".
+If TELNET is not yet installed, you can add the Telnet Client through the "Add Roles and Features".
     ```
     telnet cloudbackupregister.service.softlayer.com 8086
     ```
     {:pre}

     If the port is open, CMD shows a blank screen.
-If the port is not open, CMD return the following message.
+If the port is not open, CMD returns the following message.
     ```
     Connecting to cloudbackupregister.service.softlayer.com… Could not open connection to the host, on port 8086: Connect failed
     ```